General Studies / Exploratory major

 Credits 2Winter/Spring

-If you like to solve problems and prefer work that is physical, mechanical, and possibly outdoors but unsure of all your career options then this is the class for you!
+If you like to solve problems and prefer work that is physical, mechanical, and possibly outdoors but not sure what your career options are, then this is the class for you!
 This course explores careers in our Applied Technology department including: Automotive, Machine Tool, Welding, Mechatronics and Engineering Technology.
 You will learn about numerous other careers including but not limited to: Natural Resources, Fisheries and the trade apprenticeship programs.
-The course includes 5 lab days where you will tour a department, learn about the workplace environment, physical requirements and complete a hands on project.
-You will also have 5 lecture days where you will identify your interests, skills, and values.
+The course includes 5 'lab' days where you will tour a department, learn about the workplace environment, physical requirements and complete a hands on project.
+You will also have 5 'lecture' days where you will identify your interests, skills, and values.

 This course fulfills: Human Relations